jdorn/json-editor/README.md

 ![JSON Schema -> HTML Editor -> JSON](https://raw.github.com/jdorn/json-editor/master/jsoneditor.png)

 JSON Editor takes a JSON Schema and uses it to generate an HTML form.
-It has full support for JSON Schema version 3 and 4 and can integrate with several popular CSS frameworks (bootstrap, foundation, and jQueryUI).
+It has full support for JSON Schema version 3 and 4 and can integrate with several popular CSS frameworks (bootstrap, foundation, jQueryUI and Materialize).

 Check out an interactive demo (demo.html): http://jeremydorn.com/json-editor/